zyndagj/reproducible_python/docs/06-tox.rst

 This will help ensure that your package will work for others as dependencies are updated over time.

 The second section describes the test environment.
-The deps section lists out any dependencies required to build and test (not run) the package.
+The "deps" section lists out any dependencies required to build and test (not run) the package.
 In the case of summarize, pytest is the only external test dependency, and since tox creates a clean environment, pytest will not be available if not specified here.
 Lastly, you specify how the tests are run with the "commands" field.